 Additional risks and further details of the above risks and how they are managed are explained in note 15 of the financial statements.
-Trends affecting future developments are discussed in the Chairman's statement on pages 4 to 7 and the Investment Manager's report on pages 24 to 27.
+Trends affecting future developments are discussed in the Chairman's statement and the Investment Manager's report.